maximilian-mallory/ProjectBarracuda/README.md

 We will use Model, View, Controller structure.
 These folders will be in the app level directory There will be no duplication of functionality or structure.

+JACOB TITUS PUSHED THIS MESSAGE INTO THE REPOSITORY

 # Rules for code changes
 Should be finished and functional
 Should be fractional if updating current code